top of page

 The verb 'abate' has its origins in Old French, where it was spelled as 'abatre.'
 This Old French term, in turn, can be traced back to the Latin word 'abattuere,' which is a combination of 'ab' (meaning 'away from') and 'battuere' (meaning 'to beat').
 Originally, 'abate' had a literal meaning related to hunting, indicating the act of beating down or striking down prey.
 Over time, its meaning evolved to include the broader sense of diminishing, decreasing, or reducing the intensity, strength, or severity of something.
 The etymology of 'abate' reflects the idea of something being figuratively 'beaten down' or lessened, emphasizing the sense of reduction or diminishment associated with the word.

-Quiz: Find the meaning of the verb abate:
+Find the correct meaning of the verb abate:

 Try Again!